ml4sts/handbook/onboarding/hpc.md

 ## Lab computers

-- medium compute in th elab computers
+- medium compute in the lab computers
 - request access on slack for lab computers
+- there is a default password there

 ## URI HPC

 - request URI access by e-mailing with Dr. Brown in cc
 - [HPC at URI]()

+## Unity

 ## HPC Interactive Sessions with Jupyter Notebooks